deepinv/deepinv/docs/source/user_guide/training/datasets.rst

   If you have a dataset of measurements only `(y)` or `(y, params)` you should modify it such that it returns `(torch.nan, y)` or `(torch.nan, y, params)`

-Alternatively, all datasets accept a ``use_dict_output=True`` constructor argument, which makes them return a dict ``{"x": x, "y": y, "params": params}`` instead of a tuple, with any key omitted if not applicable (e.g. `x` is omitted rather than set to `torch.nan` if your dataset is ground-truth-free).
-This is recommended for better readability and flexibility, and is understood everywhere a dataset is consumed in ``deepinv`` (e.g. :class:`deepinv.Trainer`).
-It defaults to `False` for backward compatibility with the tuple format above.
+Alternatively, set `use_dict_output=True` (default False) in the dataset which makes them return a dict of the format `{"x": x, "y": y, "params": params}` with any key omitted if not applicable.
+This dict format is recommended over tuple for better readability and flexibility.

 >>> import torch
 >>> from deepinv.datasets import TensorDataset